WilfriedMercier/TopWatch/README.md

 - [x] Be moved by left clicking and dragging on the window
 - [x] Be closed by right clicking on the window
 - [x] Change the text color from the Settings/Text Color menu bar (Ctrl+C)
-- [ ] Resize the text
+- [x] Resize the text using the UP and DOWN arrows
 - [ ] Change the text font
 - [ ] Save font, size and color into a configuration file

-**This piece of code has only been tested on an Ubuntu 20.04.1 LTS 64 bits machine with python 3.6.**
+**This piece of code has been tested on an Ubuntu 20.04.1 LTS 64 bits machine with python 3.6.
+The code should work on MAC OS as well, but bugs may be encountered.**